NHS priorities

 For many pharmacists, the next step after completing the Newly qualified pharmacist programme will be enrolling on an IP training course.

 The Preparing to train as an independent prescriber e-course is included as Module 5 of the Newly qualified pharmacist programme.
-This module is designed to support you in preparing to apply for an IP course.
-It will also guide you to reflect on your existing transferable skills and identify development needs to support your readiness for starting an IP course.
+This module is designed to help newly qualified pharmacists prepare to apply for an IP course.
+It will guide them in reflecting on their existing transferable skills and identifying any development needs to ensure they are ready to start the course.

 Case studies